Ph.D. Northcentral University, Core studies in Business Administration with a specialization in Aviation/Aerospace Management.

 Teaching and Advising Activity

-As a Professor in the COA Dr. Rankin teaches 12 courses directly related to his professional background and education.
-Upper-division courses include: AVM 5103 Airport Operations (graduate ground and online; required in major), AVS 5206 Aviation Security (graduate online; required in major), AVM 5998 Advanced Aviation Research Project (graduate ground and online capstone), AVM 5199 Advanced Aviation Management Internship (graduate and undergraduate ground), and AVM 5999 Thesis (graduate ground; capstone).
-Lower-division courses including AVM 3201 Aviation Planning (on-ground), AVM 3303 Transportation Logistics (undergraduate ground; required in major), AVM 3501 Special topics in Aviation Management (on-ground), AVM 4701Airport Management (undergraduate ground and online; required in major), AVS 4304 Aviation Security (undergraduate required in major), and AVM 4501 Air Transportation Management (undergraduate required in the major, beginning Spring 2020).
+As an Adjunct Professor in the COA Dr. Rankin teaches courses directly related to his professional background and education.
+Upper-division courses include AVM 5103 Airport Operations, AVS 5206 Aviation Security, AVM 5998 Advanced Aviation Research Project, AVM 5199 Advanced Aviation Management Internship, and AVM 5999 Thesis Lower-division courses AVM 3501 Special topics in Aviation Management, AVM 4701Airport Management.
 Dr. Rankin also teaches AVM 4701 Airport Management and AVM 3303 Transportation Logistics for the COA at the University of Technology Panama (UTP), Panama City, Panama.

 Dr. Rankin’s scholarly activity includes over 20 refereed journal publications, one book; two chapters in a book, and numerous refereed and non-refereed presentations, including other creative works.
 These scholarly works have been cited in Europe, Australia, Asia, South America, and North America (U.S. and Canada).